fabricetiennette/Piscine42/README.md

 # Piscine42
-My Piscine C at Ecole 42
+My Piscine C at 42
 § Dont Copy and paste